gbirke/codemarkers/README.md

 # Codemarkers - Annotate source code for examples in documentation

 This script is for splitting whole code files into small example snippets.
 It checks the comments of the source code file for markers and generates a JSON data structure from it.
-The JSON structure can then be rendered with any template engine.
+Use your favorite template engine to render the JSON into any format.
+For presentations, documentation, tutorials, etc.

-The reasoning behind this is to avoid duplicated effort between code samples in the documentation and actual example code.
+Why do this?
+You avoid avoid duplicated effort between documentation and example code!
+No more copy-pasting, no more outdated examples.

 ## Usage
 The tools relies on special "marker" comments in your source code.
 Each comment must begin with `cm:` or `codemarker:` (the colon is mandatory).
-It can be followed by one or more code marker expressions (see below).
+Each marker must be followed by one or more code marker expressions (see below).
 All lines containing markers will be removed from the output data.

 To display the generated JSON, use